Christopher Columbus: The Discovery

 Story & Plot Summary: Christopher Columbus: The Discovery

-Quick Plot Summary: Christopher Columbus: The Discovery is a History, Adventure film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1992, Christopher Columbus: The Discovery is a History, Adventure film directed by John Glen.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Georges Corraface.

 Ending Explained: Christopher Columbus: The Discovery

-The final moments of Christopher Columbus: The Discovery reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Christopher Columbus: The Discovery reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Christopher Columbus: The Discovery Real vs. Reel: Is it Based on a True Story?